RamblingCookieMonster/Citrix.NetScaler/README.md

 This command retrieves a list of configuration (config) or statistical (stat) objects that NetScaler commands revolve around.
 There are 876 configuration objects and 85 stat objects.
 You can narrow these down when you call AutogenFunctions using the FunctionList argument.

+### Get-NSisPrimary

+This command determines whether a Citrix NetScaler is the primary or secondary in an HA cluster

+### Invoke-NSCustomQuery

+This is a general wrapper for Citrix NetScaler queries using the REST API.
+For many examples, import the module and run Get-Help Invoke-NSCustomQuery -full.

 # TODO

 * Functions for configuration changes; for example, Enable/Disabled/Add/Remove-LBVServer/Server, etc.
-* Update [Invoke-NSCustomQuery](http://gallery.technet.microsoft.com/scriptcenter/Invoke-NSCustomQuery-67dd27b5) to leverage sessions and add functionality, add it to this module
-* Further testing, improving existing functionality (e.g. rather than static response handling that breaks Get-NSnsStat, write dynamic response handling)
+* Further testing, improving existing functionality
 * Separate out autogeneration FunctionList argument so that Config and Stat functions can be chosen independently.
 As is, 'service' pulls both Get-NSserviceConfig and Get-NSserviceStat
 * Learn how to use GitHub